 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Frijoles de la Olla reminds me of lugging an empty stock pot to the local tortilleria.
-They sold tortillas and beans.
+Frijoles de la Olla (or frijoles de olla) remind me of carrying an empty stock pot to the local tortilleria where they sold tortillas and cooked pinto beans.

 - salt

-However, it does take time.
+However, it does take a long time.
 Hours and hours, in fact.
 You can’t rush the magical bean.

-This isn’t “Jack and the beanstalk.”
-This is “Juan, lets the beans talk”.
+This isn’t “Jack and the Beanstalk.”
+This is “Juan, let the beans talk”.

 - Remove any twigs, rocks, or hard dirt.